dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

      invoked on each item in the control, thereby generating the contents of the first column, the second is used to generate the contents of the second column by invoking it on each item in the control, and so on.
-     This is illustrated in `Defining column headings and contents in table controls`_.
+     This is illustrated below.
+     .

      .. figure:: images/gadgets-44.png
         :align: center

         Defining column headings and contents in table controls

      If you do not specify both of these init-keywords, you must supply